 1 This comes from paragraph 28, although it is phrased as "whether P wishes to request the value of her funds."
-A decision to "wish to request" funds is one stage removed, however, and it is clear that Hayden J intended to crystallise the decision as being the decision to request.
+A decision to "wish to request" funds is one stage removed, however, and it is clear that Hayden J intended or institution more appropriately placed than the property and affairs deputy to make that application, at less cost to P".